 A Caveat in Erecting Chain-Link Fences

 As mentioned earlier, wrought iron is often compared and contrasted with chain link when people are choosing security fencing.
 The drawback of the former is that it is more expensive.
 How can the additional cost be justified?
 Wrought iron is much more attractive than a chain-link fence.
 Many find the latter visually unappealing.
 So if you can "pay up," buying wrought iron is justifiable.
 But most middle-class homeowners settle for the cheaper alternative.

 Some homeowners with chain-link fences try to hide them by:

 Remember, though, that doing this will reduce the effectiveness of the chain-link fence as security fencing.
 The people who try to cover a chain-link fence are often those who have bought a house with the fencing already in place.
 They may not feel the need for security (or may simply not understand the need to keep the view open for optimal security) and are driven to disguise their chain-link fences because they find them ugly.

 If you find yourself with a chain-link fence and do not feel the need for security, your best option for covering it may be with a vine.
 To help you pick a vine, I have provided a photo gallery with pictures of vines.
 For no-fuss camouflage, perennials are best.
 Select from the following vines based on whether the area is shady or sunny:

 But vines are not your only choice.
-Here is a picture of a hedge of rose bushes hiding a chain-link fence.
+A hedge of rose bushes, for example, can also hide a chain link fence.